9/11 Memorial Tickets And Tours In Nyc

 9/11 Memorial

-You will enter the 9/11 Museum through a pavilion located in the Memorial.
-You will descend into the subway facility where the first thing you will see is Virgil's quote, "No day shall erase you from the memory of time" in the room known as Memorial Hall.
+• You will descend into the subway facility where the first thing you will see is Virgil's quote, "No day shall erase you from the memory of time " in the room known as Memorial Hall.

-Radio and Television Antenna Segment
+Radio and TV Antenna Segment

-Radio and Television Antenna Segment
+Radio and TV Antenna Segment

 9/11 Museum at night| ©onas mer